danchoi/kindlerb/README.md

 # kindlerb

 kindlerb is a Ruby Kindle periodical-format ebook generator.
-I extracted this tool from [kindlefeeder.com][kf1].
-I also built [Kindlefodder][kf2] on top of kindlerb.
+This tool was initially extracted from [kindlefeeder.com][kf1].
+[Kindlefodder][kf2] was also built on top of kindlerb.

 [kf1]:http://kindlefeeder.com